Mi GOP Supports gun rights, right? Nah The death of a perception...

 I will make every effort to notify future leadership of your concerns, and I appreciate you reaching out to me directly on this.
 You have been a strong supporter of fundamental Republican values, and I look forward to working with you this fall to elect and reelect Republicans throughout the state.

 Please don’t hesitate to reach out to me if there’s anything else I can do for you.

 As you can also see, he gave us no firm commitments that the problem will be resolved.
 Just political double-speak.
 What more would you expect from a politician like Bobby Schostak?

 Bobby,I think we can all say this: with issues at the last two elections, we all look forward to your team putting words to action.With such a close leadership competition last February, I’m sure you’re cognizant that many within the party are seeking leadership and candidates that support traditional, conservative values — firearm rights amongst them.Of course, Michigan Open Carry, Inc is a non-partisan organization.
-We just find it ironic that the party who professes to back firearm rights has crossed us twice on as many occasions while in the same weekends the party of the anti-gunners has given people who have carried openly (and people have, on both occasions) no such problems.I look forward to the party leadership and its candidates more openly and publicly embracing the second amendment with words as well as deeds.Many voters vote single issue on the gun rights platform.
+We just find it ironic that the party who professes to back firearm rights has crossed us twice on as many occasions while in the same weekends the party of the anti-gunners has given people who have carried openly (and people have, on both occasions) no such problems.I look forward to the party leadership and its candidates more openly and publicly embracing the second amendment with words as well as deeds.Many voters vote single issue on the gun and 556 ammo rights platform.
 I wonder what your party would be like if it were to lose the pro-gun perception?Phillip HofmeisterPresidentMichigan Open Carry, Inc.